 PHCA will perform emergency practice drills at least once every full month that school is in session so that students will be prepared in the event of an actual emergency.
+This includes fire drills and lock downs procedures.
 Please inform your children that silence is a key factor in the success and safety of our drills, whether in practice or in a real situation.